maandrews/Credit-Risk-Predictive-Model/README.md

 bad for a weekend project, top 12% score among nearly 1000 teams.

 If instead of the first layer predictions being the only features to the meta model, I use them as extra features to the ones that already exist, I can boost the score to 0.867119, which brings me up a couple spots in the leaderboard.

-Note: If you want to run this model, you may have to do something different than me when it comes to using xgboost.
-That is, simply running what is uploaded may not work because of how xgboost is installed.